rxn7/shroompage-jam-version/README.md

 # Shroompage

-Our entry for the PJP 2023-2 Game Jam.
+Our entry for the PJP 2023-2 Game Jam made in just 3 days.

 ## Description